 When you exercise, you send fresh, oxygenated blood to your entire body, mainly your brain.
 This boosts its cognitive functions and diminishes brain fog.
 Studies have proven how exercise can improve learning and study skills, optimize concentration and memory skills.

 When you experience aches and pain you don’t have to reach for an over the counter or prescription medication to ease every ache and pain when there are alternatives that naturally work with your system.
 Here are some simple ways you can relieve pain the next time it flares up.

 Hot and cold compresses- Using alternating hot and cold compresses can help alleviate pain.
 The cold compress can ease pain caused by swelling, while alternating hot compresses can help release healing proteins in the body.
 Compressing both hot and cold can restrict the blood flow which aids in reducing inflammation too.

 Lymphatic and muscular massage- Our lymphatic system is a pathway our bodies use to rid toxins.
 The system works well on its own, but it can be maximized through lymphatic massage.
 Additionally, swollen, knotted, or bound muscle pain can be relieved through deep tissue massage.
 While many people take pain medication for aches caused by toxic overload and muscle pain, many times a healthy massage can heal things faster without introducing chemicals into the body.

 Drinking more water- Joint pain is a common reason people reach for medication and have invasive procedures.
 Dehydration is a chief reason cartilage becomes brittle and less shock absorbent.
 Drinking water has countless health benefits which include a decrease in joint pain, headaches, and other aches.

 Sometimes pain can be a result of inflammation in the body.
-You can reduce body inflammation naturally, for more information click here.

 · Find a hobby